Skip to main content

 What to do if something goes wrong

-- A Medicare Advantage plan said no: Ask for the denial in writing, then use Medicare’s appeals instructions for Medicare health plans.
+• A Medicare Advantage plan said no: Ask for the denial in writing, then use Medicare’s Medicare Advantage appeals instructions.
 Medicare says Level 1 appeals in MA plans are reconsiderations, are usually due within 65 days, and can be expedited if waiting could seriously harm health.

-- You suspect a scam: Medicare says not to give personal information to unexpected callers.
-Hang up and call 1-800-633-4227 through Medicare’s official contact page or use a trusted local State Health Insurance Assistance Program counselor instead.
+• You suspect a scam: Medicare says not to give personal information to unexpected callers.
+Hang up and call 1-800-MEDICARE at 1-800-633-4227, or use a trusted local SHIP counselor instead.

 Does Medicare cover adult diapers or bladder pads?

 Usually no under Original Medicare.
-Medicare’s official page says absorbent incontinence supplies are not covered.
+Medicare’s official coverage page says absorbent incontinence supplies are not covered.
 Some Medicare Advantage plans may offer help through an OTC or supplemental benefit, but that depends on the exact plan and year.
-Related items such as catheters or ostomy supplies follow different Medicare rules, so do not assume all bladder products are treated the same way.
+Related items such as catheters or ostomy supplies follow different Medicare rules.

 Can Medicaid cover incontinence supplies for seniors?